Cimo02/FinalProject/README.md

 ## <b>Ergonomics</b>
 - How can we make this easy to use?
 - How can we make this intuitive?
+- How do we make this feel real?

 ## <b>Plan/Progress</b>
 <b>Bakery Menu App:</b> Allows you to see the size and look of your food before you order it.